 In July, borrowing in the category that includes auto and student loans rose $14.8 billion, while the category for consumer card debt expanded $4.3 billion.

-The Fed's monthly consumer credit report does not cover mortgages or any other loans secured by real estate such as home equity loans.
+The Fed's monthly report on credit does not cover home mortgages or other loans secured by real estate such as home equity loans.